 I already talked about protecting you if there’s any power outages or stuff like that.
 We never leave our clients hanging.
 You’re never going to be in a situation like Upwork where you hire someone and spend 2 weeks training and then you just can never get a hold with them.

 We’ve got people on my team that’ll track down that worker.
 Figure out what’s going on.
-Our workers are trained to communicate ahead of time so that doesn’t even happen.
+Workers on the FreeeUp marketplace are provided best practices to communicate ahead of time so that doesn’t even happen.
 We’ll protect you guys going forward.

 Awesome.
 That’s a huge benefit because I’ve used a lot of different platforms and that doesn’t exist.
 I don’t think I’ve seen that anywhere, that level of service, that level of backup that exist.
 That’s awesome.